 You are a happiness provider, a purveyor of purpose.

 To think any less of yourself is to lose your sense of value.
 Without that, you’ll start to lose steam as you call through your list of donors or prospective donors.

-As my friends at NextAfter are fond of saying, every nonprofit should prominently display and clarify their value proposition in every fundraising communication.
+As my friends at NextAfter are fond of saying, every nonprofit should prominently display and clarify its value proposition in every fundraising communication.
 This has led to some promising results in their fundraising experiments.